rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 1. Revised prologue() function

 **Thoughts:** This is the second draft for the prologue.
 In its current state, it is an acceptable kick-start to the adventure.
 It will go over a final revision upon the rest of the chapters being written for the story.

+### Day 10: February 22nd, 2022
+##### Bug Fixes & Improvements

+**Today's Progress:**
+1. Fixed spelling and grammatical errors in prologue() function.
+2. Added shorthand commands to yes, no and perhaps.
+3. Added an easter egg in user_input()
+4. Added some comments explaining code functionality in main.py

+**Thoughts:** Today was a bit rushed.
+So I focused on bug fixes an performance improvements.
+Added some shorthand commands for more fun interacting with the computer.